Well, most analyses of the criminal justice system usually highlight the formal aspects of legal administration, but discretion also plays a big part.

 If a reasonable person could recognize the propriety of the actions of trial courts, then it can’t be claimed that they abused their discretion.

-Overall, discretion can enable defense attorneys, prosecutors, judges, and juries to add sentencing policies in line with their personal views, even if they oppose formal law.
+Discretion can enable defense attorneys, prosecutors, judges, and juries to add sentencing policies in line with their personal views, even if they oppose formal law.

 Discretion starts with labeling a specific action as criminal.
 It’s followed by different subsequent choices made by other participants in the criminal justice system, such as police officers, prosecutors, judges, juries, etc.